steryu/so_long/README.md

 # so_long
 A mini 2D video game.

-**Purpose**\
+Objective
-The purpose was to get used to working with textures, sprites, animations and some other very basic gameplay elements.
-The project was written in C and made use of the MiniLibX library availibe of the school machines.
+The aim of this project was to gain familiarity with fundamental game development components such as textures, sprites, animations, and basic gameplay mechanics.
+The game was implemented in the C programming language and utilized the MiniLibX library, which was available on the school's machines.

 ![so_long](https://user-images.githubusercontent.com/95487148/156332575-e7c72aaf-5233-465b-904b-da44ec4ea71d.gif)